russellcameronthomas/library/chapters/9c-model_6_affordances.md

 ## Background

-This (optional) section gives some conceptual and theoretical background on the model.
+This (optional) section gives some conceptual and theoretical background.

 ### What is "Know How"?